Most Common Mistakes Entrepreneurs Make

 6. Pricing

-This information comes in really handy when you’re making the big decisions and determining whether the business is worth it.
+This information is really handy when making big decisions and determining whether a business is worth it.

-Any time you are introducing something new in your business, you need to test the market.
+Any time you introduce something new in your business, you must test the market.

 Market testing involves taking a small-scale version of your business idea and getting customer feedback.